dragozzine/PhoDyMM/README.md

 2. Chain state

    Every 100 generations, the current state of the chains is printed in the fitting basis to `demcmc_NAME.out`.
+The spacing between these outputs can be changed in the input file.

 3. Stepsize diagnostics

    Every 10 generations, the fraction of new parameter proposals that are accepted and the current scale factor on the differential evolution vector used to propose new steps is printed.
 A file is generated with name `gamma_NAME.txt` and format:
    ```
    [generation] \t [proposal acceptance fraction] \t [scale factor]
    ```

 4. Diagnostic Output

    Some diagnostic output is saved in `demcmc.stdout` and/or the `outf` subdirectory, depending on how the run is executed.
 If the run crashes or hangs, these are the best places to look for help.